How to Be More Insightful and Strategic with Data-Based Findings

 As a strategic planner in healthcare, a lot of responsibility rests upon your shoulders to make the most of these quarterly presentations.
 Understanding this is your opportunity to sway the thoughts and opinions of your executive teams and upper-level management, you want to be equipped and ready to put your best foot forward.
 Success in this area will likely affect how you and your team move forward with planned growth-related projects or if you will be able to launch new initiatives that require additional expenditure.

-Without a tool that can support the type of data analysis needed for a focused and effective presentation, strategic planners may easily become overwhelmed with the task of manually pulling reports, creating pivot tables and graphs, and culling the all the information available to the most pertinent pieces that are worth sharing.
+Additionally, without a tool that can support the type of data analysis needed for a focused and effective presentation, strategic planners may become overwhelmed with the task of manually pulling reports, creating pivot tables and graphs, and culling the all the information available to the most pertinent pieces that are worth sharing.
 Stratasan’s Launch Pathway provides all the above mentioned information for you in minutes, not hours or days, giving you valuable time back to spend on more strategic activities.
 Launch Pathway also serves as a tool to help you achieve company-wide alignment with the easy-to-share and understand reporting that can more quickly encourage high-level strategic conversations.
 All levels of your organization will find themselves on the same page, from analysts to executive management, expediting data-based conversations around how to solve growth related questions.

 If you are looking for a tool to support your efforts as a strategic planner, request a call with Sean Conway via Calendly.
 Sean will demonstrate how Launch Pathway can improve your presentation building skills and set you up for more successful quarterly meetings.